-- 1. Check the seawater strainer for debris located in the Auxiliary Machinery Space. - 2.
-Open the flush bottom and high-speed pickups on the seachest in the main bilge. - 3.
-Open the Gyro Seawater Cooling Supply Valve on the Seachest
+- 1. Check the seawater strainer for debris located in the Auxiliary Machinery Space and clean if necessary. - 2.
+Open the chiller valve discharge located at the starboard auxiliary bilge compartment. - 3.
+Open the flush bottom and high-speed pickups on the seachest in the main bilge. - 4.Open the Gyro Seawater Cooling Supply Valve on the Seachest